TLC (TV network): Poland

 On October 1, 2010, the Polish version of Discovery Travel & Living was relaunched as TLC Poland, replacing the European version of Discovery Travel & Living in Poland.

 The Balkans

 TLC Balkans was also launched on October 1, 2010, replacing the European version of the "Travel & Living Channel" in Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro and North Macedonia.
 TLC Balkans' playout is from Belgrade, Serbia.

 Netherlands/Flanders (Belgium)

 On July 4, 2011, a Dutch version was launched, time sharing with Animal Planet's standard definition feed.
 Animal Planet remained a 24-hour service for high-definition viewers.
 TLC became a 24-hour channel on January 8, 2013.
 It is also available in HD.

 Switzerland

 On June 3, 2014, the Swiss cable provider UPC Cablecom launched TLC in Switzerland.

 Turkey

 On November 6, 2015, TLC Turkey began broadcasting replacing CNBC-e channel.

 Asia

-On September 1, 2010, the Asia Pacific versions of Discovery Travel & Living were relaunched as TLC, with the acronym standing for "Travel and Living Channel".
+On September 1, 2010, the Asia Pacific versions of Discovery Travel & Living were relaunched as TLC, with the abbreviation standing for "Travel and Living Channel".